corlinp/Avoid5/README.md

 You can add words to 'common' that this script is wrong about.

-You can also work to boost the handling of punctuation.
+You can also work to boost the handling of punctuation, contractions, and plurals.